rezameerr/ECC-Framework/README.md

 2- Givaro

-3- OpenSSL (Only Hash Functions e.g. SHA)
+3- OpenSSL (Only Hash Functions e.g. SHA) (BLAKE2 and Argon2 are computed independently)

 4- Argon2